by Santorini Dave • Updated: October 3, 2018

 - O by Cirque du Soleil features a cast of 85 acrobats, dancers, divers, and swimmers performing in, around, and above water.
 It’s one of the most thrilling and acclaimed Cirque productions on the Strip.

-- Two busy nightclubs can be found on property.
+- Two busy nightclubs can be found on the property.
 Although the dancefloor is tight, Hyde Bellagio has a gorgeous from-the-inside open-air view of the Bellagio fountains and is also a comfortable lounge during early evening hours.
 The Bank is a more straightforward club with stylish decor and a centralized dancefloor surrounded by elevated tables.

 - Two French restaurants, Le Cirque and Picasso (decorated with authentic paintings by the legendary artist), were honored with the AAA Five Diamond award and the Forbes Five-Star award in 2016.
-It’s the first time a single hotel could claim those designation for two restaurants at the same time.
+It’s the first time a single hotel could claim those designations for two restaurants at the same time.
 Other dining highlights: Harvest offers a contemporary spin on farm-to-table dining, Lago provides Italian-inspired tapas with sweeping views of the Bellagio fountains, and Michael Mina serves seafood and other modern American fare by the celebrity chef.

 - The Bellagio Gallery of Fine Art features a rotating gallery of museum-caliber exhibits.
 Two other galleries respectively showcase the photographs of Jeff Mitchum and the sculpted figures of Richard MacDonald.